tonym128/tonym128.github.io/_posts/2021-06-29-arduboy-tv-on-esp32-with-ps3-remote-control.md

 Using this library <https://github.com/jvpernis/esp32-ps3>

-I hooked up my PS3 controller to my PC and set it's serial number using the SixAxisPair tool to 01:02:03:04:05:06 (very original I know!)
+I hooked up my PS3 controller to my PC and set its serial number using the SixAxisPair tool to 01:02:03:04:05:06 (very original I know!)

 I got it from here which this website, which seems legit ... <https://sixaxispairtool.en.lo4d.com/windows>